madhavmehndiratta/blog/_posts/2020-04-27-lazysysadmin-1-walkthrough.md

 Nmap done: 1 IP address (1 host up) scanned in 24.93 seconds
 ```

 We see a mysql port open and Samba smd running on port 139 and 445.
-We also have a webserver running at port 80.
+We also have a web server running at port 80.

 <center><br>
 <img src="/assets/img/uploads/lazySysAdmin/port80.png">